jestrella04/Ant/README.md

 # ant
-A small, beautiful and powerful bug tracker system.
+A small, beautiful and powerful bug tracking system.